 Fire Service Assessment

-A copy of every bill can be found at http://quicksearch.ennead-data.com/palatka.
+A copy of the proposed amount of the Fire Service Assessment for each property can be found at http://quicksearch.ennead-data.com/palatka.
 You can look up all assessed properties by either (1) owner name, (2) property address, or (3) tax parcel identification number.
-You can also print a duplicate bill (just click-on or tap the "PDF" button on the far right side of the 'Search Results' screen next to any assessed property on the Quick Search site).

-This direct bill is for a Fire Service Assessment which will pay for about 60% of the annual cost for our fire department capital and service availability.
-This billing culminates an annual process that began last year in March, went through several public meetings and hearings before our City Commission last spring and summer, a judicial validation, and budget hearings in September before these direct bills were sent.
+This annual Fire Service Assessment is expected to pay for about 60% of the annual cost for our fire department capital and service availability.
+This is an annual process, whic at its inception went through several public meetings and hearings before our City Commission, a judicial validation, and is now a part of a more equitable annual budgetary process.

 What happens in the case of a hardship circumstance; is there a deferral opportunity?

 In some circumstances, less-fortunate property owners may qualify to defer payment based upon hardship circumstances.
-Upon application by a property owner, the fire Assessment Coordinator or City Manager may administratively grant a hardship deferment, in which the tax parcel assessment will be deferred.
+Upon application by a property owner to the fire Assessment Coordinator or City Manager, the City may administratively grant a hardship deferment, in which case the tax parcel assessment will be deferred.
 The property owner will have to sign an agreement that the Fire Service Assessment, and any recording costs, plus interest, is to be paid over time or on sale or transfer of the property.

-You can review the hardship application and deferral documents here; and, please contact our City Manager at TSuggs@Palatka–FL.gov if you would like to apply or learn more about this alternative in an individual meeting.
+You can review the hardship application and deferral documents here; and, please contact our Finance Director at if you would like to apply or learn more about this alternative in an individual meeting.

 Why did the City impose a Fire Service Assessment?